 - 1.1.
 Global Navigation Satellite System (GNSS) is a satellite-based navigation system utilizing satellite signals, such as Global Positioning System (GPS), and GLONASS for providing accurate and reliable position, navigation, and time services to airspace users.
 In 1996, the International Civil Aviation Organization (ICAO) endorsed the development and use of GNSS as a primary source of future navigation for civil aviation.
 ICAO noted the increased flight safety, route flexibility and operational efficiencies that could be realized from the move to space-based navigation. - 1.2.
 GNSS supports both RNAV and RNP operations.
 Through the use of appropriate GNSS augmentations.
 GNSS navigation provides sufficient accuracy, integrity, availability and continuity to support en-route, terminal area, and approach operations.
 Approval of RNP operations with appropriate certified avionics provides on-board performance monitoring and alerting capability enhancing the integrity of aircraft navigation. - 1.3.
-GNSS augmentations include Aircraft-Based Augmentation System (ABAS), Satellite-Based Augmentation System (SBAS) and Ground-Based Augmentation System (GBAS). - 1.4.
-For GNSS implementation States need to provide effective spectrum management and protection of GNSS frequencies by enforcing strong regulatory framework governing the use of GNSS repeaters, and jammers.
-States need to assess the likelihood and effects of GNSS vulnerabilities in their airspace and apply, as necessary, recognized and available mitigation methods. - 1.5.
-During transition to GNSS, sufficient ground infrastructure for current navigation systems must remain available.
-Before existing ground infrastructure is considered for removal, users should be consulted and given reasonable transition time to allow them to equip accordingly. - 1.6.
-GNSS implementation should take advantage of the improved robustness and availability made possible by the existence of multiple global navigation satellite system constellations and associated augmentation systems. - 1.7.
-Operators consider equipage with GNSS receivers able to process more than one constellation in order to gain the benefits associated with the support of more demanding operations.
-States allow for realization of the full advantages of on-board mitigation techniques.
+GNSS augmentations include Aircraft-Based Augmentation System (ABAS), Satellite-Based Augmentation System (SBAS) and Ground-Based Augmentation System (GBAS).
+More information about GNSS can be found in the Guidance on GNSS Implementation in the MID Region (MID DOC XXX).